 Was there information about workplace sexual harassment that you needed that was not on the site?

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
-Apply now to receive 4 hours of free legal advice.
+Request a Referral to receive 4 hours of free legal advice.

 The Shift Project is funded by the Department of Justice and delivered by the Public Legal Education Association of Saskatchewan (PLEA).